 The session generated so much interest and discussion, it seemed this topic struck at the very heart of what localization and translation managers are dealing with in their day-to-day activities.
 In addition to the webinar recording, we thought we’d share some of the key highlights from the discussion:

-1. Look at the way you measure localization
+1. Look at the way you measure localization expenses

-Using data drawn from localization activities can help to validate the value of language.
+Using data drawn from localization expenses and activities can help to validate the value of language.
 Knowing whether turnaround times are being met is good from an operational perspective but doesn’t help the business case as to whether generating a global content campaign in French, Chinese, or Spanish has impacted the business and generated more revenue.
 Localization KPIs and metrics need to focus on the positive business outcomes of developing content in each language.
 You can use data to validate decisions on which languages to prioritize:

 “At Atlassian, we’re starting measure localization ROI – or ROLI as we call it.
 An example of a measure we use in ROLI is looking at the non-English revenue and dividing by total localization spend.
 It’s about showing the positive business trends and returns and giving a baseline for measuring year-on-year localization performance.”